San Diego State University Oral Histories

 Distinguished Faculty

-Dr. Susan Earnest (neé Wolfer) attended San Diego State, and graduated in 1927.
-In 1947 Dr. Earnest returned San Diego State to begin teaching English, Psychology and Speech.
+Dr. Sue Earnest (neé Wolfer) attended San Diego State College, and graduated in 1927.
+In 1947 Dr. Earnest returned to San Diego State to begin teaching English, Psychology and Speech.
 She also spearheaded the development of a Speech and Hearing Clinic in 1950.

 Dr. Brage GoldingDr.
 Brage Golding